-Hyundai’s design team has inevitably made a few modifications to the futuristic-looking Santa Cruz concept.
-Notably, the production model is widely expected to ditch the design study’s rear half doors in favor of four full-size doors.
-However, the overall silhouette will make the jump from concept to production without any major tweaks.
+Hyundai’s design team will inevitably made a few modifications to the futuristic-looking Santa Cruz concept.
+Notably, the production model is expected to ditch the design study’s rear half doors in favor of four full-size doors.
+However, the overall silhouette should make the jump from concept to production without any major tweaks.

 The truck will ride on the same unibody platform as the Tucson crossover.
-Hyundai insiders have revealed that one of the engines it could be offered with in the United States is a brand new four-cylinder turbodiesel unit that’s being developed to power Genesis-badged models when the brand launches in Europe in a couple of years’ time.
+Hyundai insiders have revealed that one of the engines it could be offered with in the United States is a brand new four-cylinder turbo diesel unit that is being developed to power Genesis-badged models when the brand launches in Europe in a couple of years’ time.
 The lineup will include both front- and all-wheel drive variants.

 The production model will go on sale in 2020 — later than anticipated.
 Along with the Santa Cruz-inspired truck, Hyundai will introduce three other new or refreshed SUVs by 2020.
 We can expect a redesigned Santa Fe Sport, a new seven-passenger SUV to replace the three-row Santa Fe, and a redesigned Tucson.

 The Santa Cruz pickup is expected to carry a base price of about $25,000, a figure that will make it roughly $5,000 more expensive than the Chevrolet Colorado but $5,000 more affordable than the Honda Ridgeline, its most direct rival.
 Hyundai believes it can sell anywhere between 50,000 and 70,000 examples of the Santa Cruz annually.

 Update: Added news that Hyundai will build its Tucson-based pickup and sell it in the U.S.

 - Future cars: The best upcoming cars worth waiting for

 - 2021 Tesla Cybertruck vs. 2021 Rivian R1T